GabyGold67/ButtonToSwitch_ESP32/README.md

 	- **General flags value change getter**: Returns a value indicating if **any** of the significant output flags' values has changed.
 	- **Lightweight Binary Semaphore**: Implementation of a **xTaskNotify()** FreeRTOS macro to unblock a developer defined task -every time **any** of the output flags' values changes- including a notification value indicating the state of the MPB.
 	- **Task Resume/Suspend**: A mechanism is provided to run a developer defined task while the object is in **On State**.
 The designated task will be set to "Suspended State" while the object is in **Off State** and will be set to "Resume" while it is in **On State**, providing means to execute far more complex tasks than just "turning On & turning Off" devices.
-	- **Functions execution**: A developer defined function might be set to be executed every time the instantiated object enters the **On State**, and a function might be set to be executed every time the instantiated object enters the **Off State**.
-The functions are to be independently defined, so one, the other or both might be defined, and even the same function might be used for both events.
+	- **Functions execution**: A developer defined function might be set to be executed every time the instantiated object attribute flags change it's value, including:
+		- Entering the **On State** and entering the **Off State**, each of the functions is to be independently defined, so one, the other or both might be defined, and even the same function might be used for both events.
+		- Entering and exiting the **Secondary function On** state with the same characteristics above described for the **On/Off State**.
+		- Entering and exiting the **Warning On** state with the same characteristics above described for the **On/Off State**.
+		- Entering and exiting the **Pilot On** state with the same characteristics above described for the **On/Off State**.
+		- Entering and exiting the **Voided** state with the same characteristics above described for the **On/Off State**.
 Those listed mechanisms are **independent**, so one or more might be simultaneously used according to implementation needs and convenience.

 ---